-Nasal Valve Collapse Surgery in NYC & NJ
+Nasal Valve Collapse Surgery

 Nasal valve collapse is the most commonly missed diagnosis in patients with persistent nasal obstruction.
-This is especially true in patients who fail allergy treatment or do not experience relief after deviated septum surgery.
-The nose is a complicated organ with many structural parts that determine the shape and function of your nose.
+This is especially true in patients who do not see relief from allergy treatment or deviated septum surgery.
+The nose is a complicated organ with many structural parts.
+These parts determine the shape and function of your nose.

 What Causes Nasal Valve Collapse?

 Anything that decreases support to the tip of the nose can lead to nasal valve collapse.
-The most common cause of nasal valve collapse is trauma.
+The most common cause of collapse is trauma.
 Most commonly this is from an undetected cartilage fracture of the nose or from prior reduction rhinoplasty surgery.

 How Can Nasal Valve Collapse Be Treated?